-3.2 AQA staff contracts include provisions for sick leave for personal illness or injury, or for the care of a whānau member who is ill or incapacitated, as and when required.
+AQA staff contracts include provisions for sick leave for personal illness or injury, or for the care of a whānau member who is ill or incapacitated, as and when required.
 The employer has the right to require a medical assessment if it is considered a staff member's performance is compromised by a medical condition.
+AQA staff contracts also include provisions for Tangihanga, bereavement leave and parental leave.
+AQA understands and acknowledges that Tangihanga is sacred and irreplaceable and in granting leave, and for how long, cultural grieving practices shall be taken into account.